MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 > Did the physical layout work for you?

 Encourage people to give feedback.
 Be comfortable with a few moments of awkward silence.
-As people give feedback, look out for suggestions on what to change.
+As people give feedback, look out for suggestions and ideas on what to change.
 If you identify one, write a headline for it on a post-it note.

 ## Make suggestions visible to the mob